 If you are unsure of your balance, view your account on eServices.

-You will be charged a $30 late fee if you have unpaid charges on your account and have not established a FACTS payment plan by the following dates:
+You will be assessed a $30 late fee and a hold will be applied to your student account if you have an unpaid balance and have not established an NBS/Nelnet payment plan by the following dates:

 Most grants, scholarships and loans are applied directly to your account by the Financial Aid Office.
 If your financial aid pays your bill in full and there is money remaining on your account, you are entitled to a refund.

 If your financial aid exceeds your ICC balance owed, you will need to sign up for direct deposit through eServices to receive your excess aid funds.
 Funds will be available according to the following schedule.

 By registering for classes, you enter into a legally binding contract to pay all tuition and fees, including any nonrefundable fees.
 You also acknowledge that failure to make the required payment by the due date may result in additional late and installment fees, inability to register for classes, and withholding of a transcript and/or diploma.

 Your student account is a record of all charges and payments made to your account.
 Your account includes financial aid payments, including scholarships, grants, loan disbursements, student service fees, technology fees and, if you are living on-campus, your housing room and board.

 In addition to installment fees, late payment fees, and campus meal plan shut-off, a "hold" will be placed on your academic record.
 This hold must be cleared before you will be allowed to register again or obtain a transcript or diploma.
 Past due accounts may be subject to handling charges and collection procedures.
 Collection can include court action and referral to outside collection agencies.
 You are responsible for any and all costs necessary for the collection of any amount not paid when due.